 I’ve been working with my test team for a while now moving from a process driven approach to a more of an Exploratory one.

 I wrote a feature article for Logigear Magazine February Edition entitled Beware the Lotus Eaters.
 I really enjoyed writing this article, I hope you get something out of it.
 Beware the Lotus Eaters Oh, and thanks James Bach for reviewing it for me!
-I need encouragement!
-If you like what you read, please show it […]
+If you like what you read?
+Share and I will keep writing […]

 As some of you know, I’m in the process of creating an Exploratory Testing workshop.
 It’s been a bit of a wild adventure, but hey, I’m clinging tightly to my oars as I hurtle down the rapids of ET adventure.
 Have you ever been white water rafting?
 I have, and here’s a tip, don’t bother […]